microsoft/powerquery-parser/README.md

 A few minimal code samples can be found in [example.ts](src/example.ts).

-If you're planning on parsing static documents then you should use the `tryLexAndParse` function located in [src/jobs.ts](src/jobs.ts).
+If you're planning on parsing static documents then you should use the `tryLexParse` function located in [src/jobs.ts](src/jobs.ts).
 This function attempts to lex a document, pass the results to the parser, and then return the outcome.

-If you're planning to perform repeated lexing and parses, such as being a part of a Visual Studi Code extension, then for performance reasons you should avoid the `tryLexAndParse` helper function.
+If you're planning to perform repeated lexing and parses, such as being a part of a Visual Studi Code extension, then for performance reasons you should avoid the `tryLexParse` helper function.
 Instead you should create a Lexer instance and as your text changes update the lexer using the public APIs located in [src/lexer/lexer.ts](src/lexer/lexer.ts).
 Once you need to parse the document follow the same steps in `src/jobs.ts`; create a LexerSnapshot and pass the result to the parser.

 ## Things to note